UK leadership favourite Truss U-turns on pay plan in first big misstep | Politics

 Britain's foreign minister Liz Truss, the frontrunner to replace Boris Johnson as prime minister, was forced to backtrack on one of her most striking pledges a day after announcing it following a backlash from fellow Conservatives and opposition parties.
 In the first big misstep of her campaign, Truss set out plans to save billions of pounds a year in government spending in a pledge opponents said would require cutting the pay of public sector workers, including nurses and teachers, outside of the wealthy southeast of England.

 Truss had said late on Monday she would introduce regional pay boards rather than having a national pay agreement, tailoring pay to the cost of living where people actually work.
-But after criticism on Tuesday, a spokesperson for Truss said: "Our hard-working frontline staff are the bedrock of society and there will be no proposal taken forward on regional pay boards for civil servants or public sector workers."
+But after criticism on Tuesday, Truss said: "I never had any intention of changing the terms and conditions of teachers and nurses.
+But what I want to be clear about is I will not be going ahead with the regional pay boards."

 The U-turn came as a poll showed Truss with a smaller lead over her rival Rishi Sunak than previously thought.
 A survey of 807 Conservative Party members by Italian data company Techne carried out July 19-27 found Truss was backed by 48%, compared with 43% for former finance minister Sunak.